|

 asked the innkeeper.

-"Yes, please, Master Gerhal," replied Eowyn.
+"Yes, please, Master Gerhal," she replied.

 The man ladled a good measure of spiced ale into a drinking bowl,